MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 1. By default, `ubuntu` is used.

-Available OS distribution presets are the following:
+The available operating system distribution presets are:

-+ `ubuntu` - Latest Ubuntu 22.04 release. (*default*)
++ `ubuntu` - Latest Ubuntu 22.04 release. (default)
-+ `ubuntu22` - Ubuntu 22.04 release *2023-03-02*.
++ `ubuntu22` - Ubuntu 22.04 release as of *2023-03-02*.
-+ `ubuntu20` - Ubuntu 20.04 release *2023-02-09*.
++ `ubuntu20` - Ubuntu 20.04 release as of *2023-02-09*.
 + `debian` - Latest Debian 11 release.
-+ `debian11` - Debian 11 release *2023-01-24*.
++ `debian11` - Debian 11 release as of *2023-01-24*.

-Ubuntu images are downloaded from the [Ubuntu cloud image repository](https://cloud-images.ubuntu.com/) and Debian images are downloaded from the [Debian cloud image repository](https://cloud.debian.org/images/cloud/).
+Note that Ubuntu images are downloaded from the [Ubuntu cloud image repository](https://cloud-images.ubuntu.com/) and Debian images are downloaded from the [Debian cloud image repository](https://cloud.debian.org/images/cloud/).

-#### Custom OS source
+#### OS source

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-If the presets do not meet your needs, you can also use a custom Ubuntu or Debian image by simply specifying the image source.
+If the presets do not meet your needs, you can use a custom Ubuntu or Debian image by specifying the image source.
-The source of an image can be either a local path on a system or an URL pointing to the image download.
+The source of an image can be either a local path on your system or a URL pointing to the image download.

 ```yaml
 cluster: